rjferguson21/big-bang/docs/developer/package-integration/package-integration-policy-enforcement.md

 #### 2. Identifying Violations Found on Your Application

 In the following section, you will be shown how to identify violations found in your package.
+The app [PodInfo](https://repo1.dso.mil/platform-one/big-bang/apps/sandbox/podinfo) will be used for all of the examples.
+Gatekeeper has three enforcement actions `deny`, `dryrun`, and `warn`.
+Only `deny` will prohibit access to the cluster, but the `warn` and `dryrun` constraints should be fixed as well as they are generally best practice.

 #### 3. Fixing Policy Violations
 #### 3. Exemptions to Policy Exceptions